-Several aspects must be taken into account when using an adaptive scheme as a QoS control mechanism.
-The first aspect to consider is its effect on bandwidth.
-In other words, we have to evaluate how much overhead our proposed scheme adds compared to other schemes.
-We take efficiency as a measure of the used bandwidth and we define it as the inverse of the average number of transmissions required by all receivers to receive a packet correctly.
+We take efficiency and packet loss rate as our QoS metrics.
+The first metric considers the effect of our adaptive scheme on bandwidth and gives us an evaluation of how much overhead our scheme adds compared to other schemes.
+It is defined as the inverse of the average number of transmissions required by all receivers to receive a packet correctly.

-The second issue is to evaluate the loss probability before and after our adaptive mechanism.
-We define packet loss rate as the probability that at least one receiver can not receive a packet correctly after the first transmission.
-This metric allows us to observe the decrease of loss rate due to the utilization of our adaptive protocol.
+The second metric evaluates the loss probability before and after our adaptive scheme.
+It is defined as the probability that at least one receiver can not receive a packet correctly after the first transmission.
+This metric allows us to observe the decrease of loss rate due to the utilization of the adaptive protocol.
 It gives us a precise measure of the effectiveness of our protocol in reducing the loss rate.